trusthlt/nlp-with-deep-learning-lectures/README.md

-# Natural Language Processing with Deep Learning 2023/2024
+# Natural Language Processing with Deep Learning 2024/2025

-This repository contains **slide decks**, **programming exercises**, and links to **recorded lectures videos** for the course "L.079.05551 Natural Language Processing with Deep Learning" (Paderborn University, winter term 2023/2024).
+This repository contains **slide decks**, **programming exercises**, and links to **recorded lectures videos** for the course "Natural Language Processing with Deep Learning" (Ruhr University Bochum, winter term 2024/2025).

 This course is lectured by [Prof. Dr. Ivan Habernal](https://www.trusthlt.org).